hiperwalk/hiperwalk/docs/install/index.rst

 Choose your installation method:

-- For a local installation without HPC support, proceed to the "Local Installation" section below.
+- For a local installation without HPC support, refer to
+:ref:`docs_local_installation`.

 - For installation with HPC support using Docker, refer to :ref:`docs_install_docker_installation`.